 Shake – After washing shake your hands 12 times.
 Why 12?
 Twelve is a good number for a dozen reasons, but according to Joe, “Twelve apostles, twelve tribes, twelve zodiac signs, twelve months.”

-Fold – Fold the towel in half.
-Joe emphasizes the importance to the fold.
+Fold – Take a paper towel and fold it in half.
+Joe emphasizes the importance of the fold.
 It makes the towel more substantial, and therefore, more effective when using less.